 Quota schemes are the most common type of affirmative action measures aimed at promoting the inclusion of persons with disabilities in the labour market.
-Quotas can be introduced by law or through a government
+Quotas can be introduced by law or through a government decision or regulation.

-4 See Worldpolicycenter.org: Does the constitution explicitly guarantee the right to work for adults with disabilities decision or regulation.
 Under various different types of quota scheme, employers employing a specified number of persons are obliged to ensure that a certain percentage of their workforce is made up of persons with disabilities.